thalerjonathan/rust-ddd/reports/day4/README.md

 Pretty impressive though was that Cursor generated code for creating a new referee that worked basically out of the box.

+Also, the context awareness of Cursor is just insane: adding the club field basically didnt require any typing, just using "TAB" to apply the suggestions made by Cursor, which were all correct.